jar398/listtools/doc/method.md

 An "exemplar" is intended to be (or intended to 'represent', if you are uncomfortable with realism) a single specimen, such as a type specimen or something by an occurrence or sequence record, whose classification in both of the two source checklists is known.
-Our RCC-5 comparison between taxa in different checklists will rely, in part, on set comparisons of exemplar sets.

 For each exemplar there are two taxa, one in each checklist, each of which is the smallest taxon in the checklist known to contain that exemplar.